2i2c-org/infrastructure/docs/howto/manage-alerts/index.md

-# Managing alerts configured with Jsonnet
+# Manage alerts configured with Jsonnet

 In addition to [](#uptime-checks), we also have a set of alerts that are configured in support deployments using [](#topic/jsonnet).